kartoffelquadrat/ServiceDevProdToggle/README.md

 ## About

-In real word systems, service configurations may vary by deployment environment.
+In real word systems, service configurations often vary by deployment environment.
-For example deployment for a *Development (Dev)* environment often required different settings than for *Production (Prod)*.
+For example deployment for *Development (Dev)* may require different server settings than for *Production (Prod)*.
-This repository showcases a minimal RESTful service where *Maven Profiles* are used to alternate between environment specific configurations.
-This is achieved by associating additional ```.property``` files for individual profiles.
+This repository showcases a minimal RESTful service where *Maven Profiles* are used to alternate between environment-specific configurations.
+This is achieved by associating an additional ```.property``` file per maven profile.

  > Note: This project is based on configurations described at [medium.com](https://medium.com/@derrya/maven-profile-spring-boot-properties-a34f2b2bb386).
 This project showcases no additional features and only puts things into a build-and-testable context.